cn0047/stash/ed/t.algorithms/tree.md

 * Splay tree - is a self-adjusting binary search **tree with the additional property that recently accessed elements** are quick to access again.
 All normal operations on a binary search tree are combined with one basic operation, called splaying.

-* `Heap` - can be classified further as either a "max heap" or a "min heap".
-**In a max heap, the keys of parent nodes are always greater than or equal to those of the children** and the highest key is in the root node.
-In a min heap, the keys of parent nodes are less than or equal.
-<br>O(1) - find max; O(log n) - insert; O(log n) - delete;

-* Binary heap - is a heap data structure created using a binary tree.

-* Binomial heap - is a heap similar to a binary heap but also supports **quick merging of two heaps**.

-* Fibonacci heap - is a data structure for **priority queue operations, consisting of a collection of heap-ordered trees**.

 * `R-tree` - tree data structures **used for spatial access methods**.